Anelairam/tic_tac_toe/README.md

 ### Unfixed Bugs

--Unfixed bugs are the the random customisations of the cpu player, these bugs does not allow the compination of styles to work together and show the desired and accurate result.
+-Unfixed bugs are the the random customisations of the cpu player, these bugs does not allow the combinations of styles to work together and show the desired and accurate result.

+### Future updates

+- During the deployemnt of the project gained some extra features that are going to be inclued to the nearest updates.
+These updates are:

 ## Deployment